Skip to content

 Can we make it faster?
 The latency trade-off

 You can force Eventhouse to flush data more frequently by altering the mirroring policy.
-The target latency can be reduced to as low as 5 minutes.
+At the time of writing, the minimum supported target latency is 5 minutes:

 .alter-merge table YourTableName policy mirroring dataformat=parquet